-Thank you for taking the time to read The Baptist College of Florida 2019-2020 College Catalog.
+Thank you for taking the time to read The Baptist College of Florida 2020-2021 College Catalog.
 One way to look at this publication is to see it as a compilation of facts about an educational institution.
 That would certainly be correct, but I hope you see this publication as more than just a book.
 I hope that you will see it as a tool that our Lord is using to guide you as you make some of the most important decisions of your life.

 If you are reading this publication, you are seriously considering what difference a Christian higher education will make in your life.
 As an individual who has had the privilege of attending both Christian institutions of higher education and those that are not Christian, let me assure you that the difference is remarkable and life shaping.
-Our trustees, administration, faculty, staff and students are all seeking to follow closely after our Lord in the process of "Changing the World through the Unchanging Word"."
+For the last thirty years, I have had the privilege of joining our trustees, administration, faculty, staff, and students in seeking to follow closely after our Lord in the process of "Changing the World through the Unchanging Word"."